jayk-gupta/Piano/README.md

 # PIANO

-I have made a piano using  Html, CSS and vanilla JavaScript.
+I have made a piano using  Html, CSS and vanilla JavaScript,designed using vanilla CSS.
- Designed it all myself by looking at the actual piano image.

 ## Build with
 - HTML